jvitoralb/quality-assurance-app/backend/README.md

 ```

 **Note:**
-- When a project is deleted, all of its issues are deleted too.
+- When a project is deleted, all of its issues are deleted as well.

 ## [Personal Library]()
-A simple library project in which we can store books and keep track of comments in all books.
+A simple library project in which we can store books and keep track of comments on all books.

 ###### Create
 **Storing a book** requires: